Elektriman/dot_problem/README.md

 be carefull, this code is not optimised to be fast and it has hard time when you start going above a value of 9 points.
 I have tried to optimise it with mumba (using the @jit(nopython=True) decorator) but i got no results.
-If you know how to do it i would be glad to to see how you make it.
+If you know how to do it feel free to make a pull request and/or contact me.
+This code is under no Licence.
+It is free to use for any purpose.